 Waismann Method® Fentanyl Abuse Treatment

 If you or a loved one struggles with opioid or alcohol addiction, it isn’t too late to get help.
 At the Waismann Method® Opioid Treatment Center, we offer effective medical detox for those suffering from opioid use disorder and alcohol dependence.
 For over 22 years, we have helped thousands of people from the United States and other parts of the world find freedom from opioid addiction.
-We perform all of our detox services is a full-service, accredited hospital.
+We perform all of our detox services in a full-service, accredited hospital.
 An opioid detox in an accredited hospital provides a safe, dignified and comfortable setting for this private medical event.
 Furthermore, because our patients go through acute withdrawal in a hospital setting, nearly 100% achieve complete detoxification.

 Once detox is complete, opioid-free patients are in a better emotional and psychological state to undergo assessment and diagnosis to address the root causes of their addiction.
 Additionally, opioid-free patients are more likely to complete and succeed with mental health treatment.
-By joining forces with the Domus Retreat, the Waismann Method Medical Group provides personalized opioid detoxification and aftercare services.
+The Waismann Method Medical Group provides personalized opioid detoxification and aftercare services by joining forces with the Domus Retreat.
 Our comprehensive approach gives our patients the best chance for a healthy, lifelong recovery from opioid addiction.

-We understand you might be feeling shame, doubt, and distress.
-We also understand that fentanyl addiction is not who you are but a condition you are suffering from.
-Rather than casting blame and punishing people for their fentanyl addiction, we take an effective medical approach.
+We understand you might be feeling shame, doubt, and distress, and we also understand that fentanyl addiction is not who you are but a condition you suffer from.
+We take an effective medical approach rather than casting blame and punishing people for their fentanyl addiction.
 We reverse physical dependence and help individuals overcome their struggles.
 Contact us today to learn how we can help you or your loved one achieve freedom from fentanyl addiction.